D-M-Nelson/D.Nelson---Importance-of-Puddles/README.md

 species.
 I hypothesize that small shorebirds known to forage on MPB will have longer foraging occupation times in areas of mudflat with greater MPB density.

-Specific Aims:
+Specific Aim:

-1) Characterize the abiotic and biotic variation across two San Francisco bay mudflats under varying environmental and sedimentary influences using remote sensing technologies.
-2) Identify which abiotic and biotic mudflat features drive shorebird foraging preference.
+1) Identify which abiotic and biotic mudflat features drive shorebird foraging preference.

 Bibliography: